Mirror symmetry and Hitchin systems on DM curves: SYZ Duality: Acknowledgement

 \section{Acknowledgement}

-I am most grateful to Professor Yunfeng Jiang for suggesting the research program ``Mirror symmetry and Hitchin systems'' and discussions in writing this paper.
-I am extremely grateful to Professor Shanzhong Sun and Professor Jianxun Hu for their encouragement in this program.
-I also thank Professor Zongzhu Lin for giving some valuable suggestion.
-I wish to thank Sheng Chen, Yuhang Chen and Hao Sun for helpful conversations and suggestions.
-I would like to thank Capital Normal University for providing a free learning environment and ShanghaiTech University for hospitality where part of the work was done in 2019.
-This work was partially funded by the Fundamental Research Funds for the Central Universities, Sun Yat-sen University (Grant No.34000-31610294).
+The author is most grateful to Professor Yunfeng Jiang for suggesting the research program ``Hitchin system on DM curves'' and helpful discussions in writing this paper.
+He would like to thank Sheng Chen, Yuhang Chen, Jianxun Hu, Changzheng Li, Zongzhu Lin, Hao Sun and Shanzhong Sun for helpful conversations.
+He also thanks Andr\'{e} Oliveira for comments about this preprint.
+This work was partially supported by the Fundamental Research Funds for the Central Universities (No.34000-31610294).